-We are looking for a Staff Registered Nurse for Emergency Department at St. Mary Medical Center.
+We are looking for a Staff Registered Nurse - CA Nurses Association for the Emergency Department at St. Mary Medical Center.

 Location: Apple Valley, CA